 While running the steel company Carnegie would still sometimes go away for six-months sometimes.

 For most people, this is probably a terrible idea.
 There is a great deal of research that points to the union of marriage, when the right partner is chosen, as a highly productive force that helps families grow wealth and generally promotes happiness.
 That said, Carnegie didn’t get married until 52 and this is just a list for his life and is not meant to be universally prescriptive.
 The book didn’t go into much detail on Carnegie’s thoughts on this delay in starting a family.
 I imagine it was a function of his tunnel vision for so many years.

 Control the whole stack

-Carnegie fought to buy up key suppliers and was aggressive in finding out ways to minimizing railroad transportation costs.
+Carnegie fought to buy up key suppliers and was aggressive in finding ways to minimize railroad transportation costs.

-Sidenote: During my reading I decided I wanted to email the author to tell him how much I was enjoying his work.
+Side note: During my reading, I decided I wanted to email the author to tell him how much I was enjoying his work.
 I especially enjoyed his editorial commentary and the way he judiciously jumped around a bit within the chronology if it made sense (as opposed to being ridged in not “giving anything away”).
-Unfortunately, Harold died a couple years ago so I’ll never get to let him know.
-It looks like he was well liked.
+Unfortunately, Harold died a couple of years ago so I’ll never get to let him know.
+It looks like he was well-liked.
 He too has an interesting bio and spent most of his life studying and writing about the businessmen who shaped early America.